The 4-3-3 soccer formation

 The attacking midfielder has more creative responsibility than the others and should have a high level of technical skills as well as good close ball control as they often operate in small spaces which requires quick decision-making.

-The attacking midfielder helps to alleviate the creative responsibility of the team’s wide forwards and fullbacks by contributing to attacking play through the centre.
+The attacking midfielder helps to alleviate the creative responsibility of the team’s wide forwards and fullbacks by contributing to attacking play through the center.

-A well-balanced midfield is essential to the 4-3-3 formation’s success and they must work well together to ensure they fulfil all their responsibilities.
+A well-balanced midfield is essential to the 4-3-3 formation’s success and they must work well together to ensure they fulfill all their responsibilities.

 Depending on the players available, many options are presented to the coach playing with the 4-3-3 formation in the placement of the attacking trio.